tbitencourt/laravel-myexchangebot-app/README.md

 # PHP Challenge - My ExchangeBot - Thales Bitencourt

 This project is a chatbot application.
-It is able to receive specific orders from the user, and reply accordingly, including a user log-in and currency exchange between two currencies of any amount of money.
+It is able to receive specific commands from the user, and reply appropriately, including a user log-in and currency exchange between two currencies of any amount of money.

 ## Conteúdo